FishAres/PredyNet_old/README.md

 #####  Adapted from Keller & Hahnloser, 2009

-The underlying idea here is simple: a "latent variable" layer, let's call it Y, tries to predict the state of the world X via a reconstruction matrix V. The layer receives as input its own prediction error in an online manner.
+The underlying idea here points to a simple generative model: a "latent variable" layer, let's call it Y, tries to predict the state of the world X via a reconstruction matrix V. The layer receives as input its own prediction error in an online manner.
 These two-way dynamics mean that even without weight updates, Y can follow its input.
 This renders the architecture related to Kalman filters and similar Bayesian methods.

+We can easily find a learning rule that reflects the statistics of the environment that Y wants to predict.

+However, the ultimate goal here isn't just to follow an arbitrarily complex input.